 The following text is a template text to be included in the incubation question report to document the status and assessment of the incubation mechanism for consideration in the working party closing plenary and then potentially in the study group closing plenary.

-This template assumes that Q4/17 is the incubation question for the sake of clarity.
+For sake of clarity, this template was done at the time when Q4 was the incubation question and the incubation mechanism might be hosted by another question.

 Q4 incubation mechanism report